NHSDigital/eps-prescription-tracker-ui/README.md

 ```
 source .envrc
 ```

+To enable RUM monitoring you need to manually go in and configure the application domain list to include localhost as this can not currently be done through CDK

 ###  React app
 React/Next.js code resides in app folder.
 More details to be added as dev progresses, see make section for relevant commands